nullivex/infant/README.md

 Will stop all the members in reverse order that they were added and call `done(err)` when complete.

+#### Lifecycle Events

+* `add` - Emitted when a member is added, args: `item` the item being added
+* `remove` - Emitted when a member is removed, args: `item` the item being removed
+* `start` - Emitted when a member is started, args: `item` the item being started
+* `stop` - Emitted when a member is stopped, args: `item` the item being stopped
+* `online` - Emitted when the startup sequence is complete
+* `offline` - Emitted when the shutdown sequence is complete

 ## Changelog

+### 0.8.0
+* Lifecycle helper now takes an optional name
+* Lifecycle helper is now an event emitter (useful for loggin)
+* Added tests against the Lifecycle helper
+* There is a breaking change to the lifecycle helper, where removals require the title to be specified

 ### 0.7.0
 * Improved worker setup helper to include graceful startup and shutdown